/Detelina Kamenova, media relations, International Elias Canetti Society, journalist/

 - What should the audience expect from meeting you?

-- Where is more space for artistic interpretation – in real life or in social media?
+- Where do we find more space for artistic interpretation – in real life or on social media?

-- How do you see geographical boundaries today, when the world is experiencing tremors of a different, supranational nature?
+- How do you see geographical borders today, when the world is experiencing tremors of a different, supranational nature?

 This is a difficult question that has many facettes.
 I would put it this way – the word geographical borders does not exist for me.
 Thanks to Europe.
 Having the privilege of travelling the world, of interacting with other people, of learning about new cultures, that is a tremendous richness that one has fought for, but that is not eternal, that we also need to understand.
 What worries me more is not the geographical borders, but the borders that are beginning to rise up in our heads and block us.